 As mentioned before, Headless CMS decouples your content from the presentation.
 This modern system takes your content and delivers it through an API directly to where you need it to go.
-This flow of information, delivers your content to a 👉 Jamstack websites 👈.
-Additionally, content is being delivered to web applications, and mobile application (android, ios).
+This flow of information delivers your content to Jamstack websites.
+Additionally, content is being delivered to web applications, and mobile applications (android, ios).

 This is such a robust tool in website & e-commerce development.
-A front end developer can choose any technology they are familiar with to create your website.
+A front-end developer can choose any technology they are familiar with to create your website.
 The same is true when creating eCommerce stores.
 They create a beautiful presentation for your customer, with no limitations.
-This is all thanks to the fact that we have separate editor interface and presentation.
+This is all thanks to the fact that we have a separate editor interface and presentation.